Skip to main content Skip to footer

 Country Risk Analysis of Lithuania

-After gaining independence from the Soviet Union, rapprochement with the West became an important goal for Lithuania.
-Today, Lithuania has a wellfunctioning market economy with strong democratic governance and has been a member of the EU and NATO since 2004.
-The country’s economy, which is dominated by the services sector, has benefited from the introduction of the euro in 2015.
-Since Russia’s annexation of Crimea in 2014, NATO has strengthened its presence in the country and Lithuania has a close cooperative relationship with the United States.
+Following its independence from the Soviet Union, closer ties with the West became a key goal for Lithuania.
+Today, Lithuania has a well-functioning market economy, strong democratic governance, and has been a member of both the EU and NATO since 2004.
+The country’s economy, which is dominated by the service sector, has benefited from the adoption of the euro in 2015.

 Business environment

-The three largest banks, two of which are Swedish, account for 70 per cent of the financial system’s assets.
-The banking system has undergone a transformation in recent years, driven by new financial services (fintechs).
-Revolut started banking operations in 2019 and has grown into the country’s third-largest bank, with 18 per cent of the banking system’s assets.
+The banking system has undergone changes in recent years, driven by new financial services (FinTech companies).
+Revolut launched banking operations in 2019 and has grown to become the country’s third-largest bank, with 18 per cent of total banking assets.

 EKN’s policy